lovnishverma/BigData/Apache Sqoop in Docker.md

 exit
 ```

-This will return you to the regular terminal prompt.

 ---

+### **Final Notes**

+This guide provides a complete step-by-step walkthrough for setting up Sqoop, MySQL, and Java inside a Docker container.
+After setting up the environment and verifying the installation, you should be able to use Sqoop to interact with databases and transfer data between various systems.

-This guide should help you successfully set up Sqoop, MySQL, and Java on your Docker container.
-If you encounter issues with specific steps, feel free to ask for further clarification.
+Feel free to modify the steps based on your environment and requirements.
+If you encounter any issues, refer to the troubleshooting section or ask for further help.